Mission & Leadership

 We serve more than 18,000 people annually throughout our programs, and more than 20,000 visitors—including clients, community members, Latino Arts customers, and other business and community leaders who collaborate on, partner with, and support our mission.

-- More than 300 full-time staff and 35 part-time staff who manage, guide, and lead our programs and services
+- More than 310 full-time staff and 15 part-time staff manage, guide, and lead our programs and services.

-- More than 1,000 volunteers each year, from students to corporations who come for one day or on a weekly basis to help serve our clients
+- More than 1,000 volunteers each year including students, and at least 48 corporate groups come for one day or on a weekly basis to help serve our clients

-- Nearly 380 individual donors and 61 corporations and foundations who provide needed financial support
+- 419 individual donors as well as 61 corporations and foundations provide over $2.6 million in needed financial support

-- Hundreds of partners and collaborators who join with us to produce and deliver creative and quality programs
+- Hundreds of partners and collaborators join with us to develop and deliver creative, quality programs